allysonw/allysonw.github.io/_posts/2018-04-27-activerecord_associations_and_dependent_destroy.markdown

   belongs_to :patient
 end
 ```

+Now, whenever a Patient or a User model is destroyed, all associated Appointment records are too.

 Interestingly, I declared `dependent: :destroy` on the `has_many` statement indicating that appointments was my join table.
 Using `dependent: destroy` on the `has_many :appointments` statement did not achieve the desired behavior.
 I'm not quite sure why...